decred/dcrdex/docs/wiki/Wallet.md

 privacy by limiting data exposure during transaction verification.

-For Ethereum Virtual Machine (EVM) compatible assets, such as Ethereum and Polygon, Bison Wallet leverages RPC Providers. which serve as the wallet's gateway to the respective blockchain networks, read more about [RPC Providers](#rpc-providers-for-evm-compatible-networks) in their respective section of this wiki.
+For Ethereum Virtual Machine (EVM) compatible assets, such as Ethereum and Polygon, Bison Wallet leverages RPC providers, which serve as the wallet's gateway to the respective blockchain networks.
+Read more about [RPC Providers](#rpc-providers-for-evm-compatible-networks) in their respective section of this wiki.

 Creating a new native wallet is simple—no additional parameters are needed.
 Just click the **Create** button in the